-The Life Cycles program, like all of our give back activities, starts by identifying the specific business goals and core company values that the team building event will deliver upon.
+The Life Cycles program, like all of our give back activities, starts by identifying the specific business goals and core company values the team building program will deliver upon.
 A conference call will be set-up with a tenured facilitator to discuss specific messaging, desired learning objectives, interactive components, and pacing of the Life Cycles™ bike building program.

-During Life Cycles Event:
+During the Life Cycles Event:

 Session I – Icebreaker /Introduction:

 Group participation, engagement, and application are emphasized in this powerful opening as we relate them to specific business values as identified in the meeting before the event.
 Communication, purpose-driven work, and customer-centered thinking are the foundation for success in the Life Cycles program.
 Whether you book a live program or purchase a DIY team building kit the benefits are endless.